 How to Choose Your Comedy Bio Photo

 - So you look super cute in this one photo, but you had to crop out your asshole ex.
-Sure their arm’s still around your shoulder but, hey, super cute!
+Sure there’s a random around your shoulder but, hey, super cute!
 Nope, don’t do this.
 Pick a different photo.

 - Make sure there are no people or objects in the background (or foreground) that will distract from you, the star of the photo.

 - Avoid giving a full body shot unless it’s a super cool pic. try to go for your upper body and face only.